 |---|---|---|

-View DetailsQuiet design for use in libraries and study rooms.
-Type-C charging for brain-boosting juice anytime during study.
+Learn MoreQuiet design for use in libraries and study rooms.
+Type-C charging means brain-boosting drinks anytime, even while studying.

 - Q1.
-Until what time can I drink matcha smoothies?
+How late can I drink matcha smoothies?

-- Matcha contains caffeine, so it's recommended to avoid it within 6 hours of bedtime.
-If you go to bed at 10 PM, refrain from matcha smoothies after 4 PM and choose caffeine-free recipes like Acai & Blueberry instead.
+- Matcha contains caffeine, so it's best to avoid it within 6 hours of bedtime.
+If you go to bed at 10 PM, refrain from matcha smoothies after 4 PM, and choose caffeine-free recipes like acai & blueberry instead.

 - Q2.
-How many walnuts should I eat per day for brain benefits?
+How many walnuts should I eat daily for brain benefits?

-- Studies have shown that consuming 28g of walnuts (about 7 kernels) per day can improve cognitive function and memory.
+- Studies show that consuming 28g of walnuts (about 7 kernels) daily can improve cognitive function and memory.
 When adding to smoothies, 25-30g is a good guideline.
-Since they are high in calories (about 185kcal for 28g), consider the overall balance of your diet.
+Since walnuts are high in calories (about 185kcal per 28g), consider your overall dietary balance.

 - Q3.
-How long does it take to pulverize walnuts with the PC-2110's milling function?
+How long does it take to grind walnuts using the PC-2110's mill function?

 - Walnuts are soft, so 5-10 seconds will result in a coarse grind.
 For a finer grind, aim for 10-15 seconds.
-If pulverized too much, the oils will be released and it may turn pasty, so it's recommended to blend for about 10 seconds and then transfer to the blender bottle to blend with other smoothie ingredients.
+Grinding for too long can release oils and turn them pasty, so it's recommended to grind for about 10 seconds, then transfer to the blender bottle and blend with the other smoothie ingredients.